Trailblazer Foundation’s Approach to

 Even though our first project back in 2004 was to build an elementary school, providing clean and abundant water quickly became our first priority.
 If your goal is to help a community shift from survival to sustainability, water is a great place to start.
 Clean and abundant water allows rural Cambodian villagers – our constituents and beneficiaries – to safely drink and bathe, as well as irrigate their crops.
 Once these water projects are in place, Trailblazer focuses on the next level of community development: improving food security, education, and economic opportunities.

 We adopted our four program areas (Health, Food Security, Education, and Economic Development), because we believe they represent a well-rounded strategy toward developing sustainable communities – in Siem Reap province, in Cambodia, or anywhere in the world.
-We provide our constituents with the products they need (ex: water filter, well, or latrine), and the skills development they want (ex: horticulture training, or establishing food cooperatives).
+We provide our constituents with the products they need (ex: water filter, well, or latrine), and the skills development they want (ex: horticulture training).

 Equally important is our commitment to not just giving these communities a proverbial fish, but rather helping them learn how “to fish”, or live, on their own, in ways that are self-sustaining by the individuals and communities we serve.
 Success for us is when a rural village no longer needs our products or services, because we helped them work their way from a state of poverty (where they struggle to merely survival) to a lifestyle that is self-sustaining.